vojtechruz/vojtechruzicka-blog/src/posts/java-pattern-matching-instanceof/index.md

 }
 ```

 We get an animal as an input.
-If that animal is an instance of `Cat`, we want get that cat to meow.
-If it is dog, we need it to bark.
+If that animal is an instance of `Cat`, we want to get that cat to meow.
+If it is a dog, we need it to bark.
 Since these methods are not on `Animal` class, but rather on its subclasses, we need to:

-1. First check what type of animal we have using `instanceof`
+1. First, check what type of animal we have using `instanceof`.
-2. Create a new variable of type `Cat` or `Dog`
+2. Create a new variable of type `Cat` or `Dog`.
-3. Cast our animal to the proper type
+3. Cast our animal to the proper type.

 Now we can use our cat or dog.
 Variation of this can be pretty common.

-The code does its job, but it is unnecessary verbose.
+The code does its job, but it is unnecessarily verbose.
 We usually want to do all the steps above.
 The casting is unnecessary as we already checked with `instanceof` that we have either `Cat` or `Dog`.

-Fortunately Java 14 introduced a new feature called *Pattern matching for instanceof* described in [JEP 305](https://openjdk.java.net/jeps/305).
-It is currently a preview feature, which may change.
+Fortunately, Java 14 introduced a new feature called *Pattern matching for instanceof* described in [JEP 305](https://openjdk.java.net/jeps/305).
+It is currently a preview feature, so it  may change in a future release.

 ### The better way
 In Java 14, the example above can be simplified.